Best Cheap Home Insurance in Florida (2025)

 Poor customer service reviews

 Citizens is an insurance company run by the Florida state government.
-Citizens is known as an "insurance company of last resort," which means that it's an option for people who are struggling to find coverage from a private company.
+Citizens sells insurance to homeowners who are struggling to find coverage from a private company, making the company what's called an "insurer of last resort."

-But Citizens Insurance isn't available to all Florida homeowners.
-To buy a policy from Citizens, you must meet one of two criteria:
+Citizens Insurance isn't available to all Florida homeowners.
+To buy a policy from Citizens, you must either:

-- You're not able to find home insurance coverage from a privately run company.
+- Not be able to get a policy from a privately run company, or

 - Quotes from private companies are 20% more expensive than rates from Citizens.

-In addition, the Florida government recently passed a bill that requires all Citizens customers in Florida to get flood insurance by 2027.
+In addition, the Florida government recently passed a bill that requires all Citizens customers to get flood insurance by 2027.
 That includes people who don't live in a high-risk area for flooding.

 Average cost of home insurance in Florida